 The Supreme Court decisions of Arbaugh v.
 Y&H Corp, 546 US 500 (2006) and Reed Elsevier, Inc v.
 Muchnick, 559 US 154 (2010) explained that courts should interpret a statute as imposing jurisdictional limitations where Congress has explicitly articulated it as such.
-Those circuits to address the Foreign Trade Antitrust Improvements Act of 1982 [FTAIA] since Arbaugh have treated the statute as imposing a substantive merits limitation, not a jurisdictional bar.
+Those circuits to address the FTAIA since Arbaugh have treated the statute as imposing a substantive merits limitation, not a jurisdictional bar.
 See, e.g., Animal Sci Prods, Inc v.
 China Minmetals Corp, 654 F3d 462 (3d Cir.
 2011) (reasoning from the Supreme Court's opinion in Arbaugh that Congress must make a clear statement when a statutory limitation is intended to be jurisdictional, and finding no such clear statement in the FTAIA); Minn-Chem, Inc v.
 Agrium Inc, 683 F3d 845 (7th Cir.
 2012) (treating the FTAIA as relating to the scope of coverage of antitrust laws as opposed to the courts' subject-matter jurisdiction, expressly overruling United Phosphorus Ltd v.
 Angus Chem Co, 322 F3d 942 (7th Cir.
 2003)); US v.
 Hui Hsiung, 778 F3d 738 (9th Cir.
 2015).

 Departing from its prior decision in US v.
 LSL Biotechnologies, 379 F3d 672 (9th Cir.
 2004), the Ninth Circuit held that '[t]he FTAIA does not limit the power of the federal courts; rather, it provides substantive elements under the Sherman Act in cases involving non-import trade with foreign nations'.
-Hui Hsiung, 778 F3d at 753.
-In Lotes Co, Ltd v.
-Hon Hai Precision Industry Co, Ltd, 753 F3d 395 (2nd Cir.
-2014), the Second Circuit likewise endorsed the substantive nature of the FTAIA, overruling its prior decision in Filetech SA v.
-France Telecom SA, 157 F3d 922 (2nd Cir.
-1998).

-nations'.
+Hui Hsiung, clarify the text of the Act, which reaches trade 'among the several states, or with foreign nations'.
 This has important consequences in the criminal context.
 As a substantive element of the offence, the government must adequately allege that the foreign conduct involves either import commerce, or a 'direct, substantial, and reasonably foreseeable' effect on US commerce when bringing an indictment.
 Outside the pleading context, courts must also take a plaintiff's or government's allegations as true for the purposes of deciding a motion to dismiss, and the plaintiff or government will have to prove the FTAIA's requirements at trial to the finder of fact.